John Woods

 5. Playing with Others

 Playing with other dogs and people is a wonderful way to get your canine companion’s mind working.
 Dogs are social creatures and learn from other dogs or people through active interaction.
-By playing with other dogs, your pup will learn dog social cues, how to navigate around grumpy dogs, and learn who not to mess within the pack.
+By playing with other dogs, your pup will learn dog social cues, how to navigate around grumpy dogs, and how not to mess with the pack.
 And when playing with their owners, it strengthens the loving bond between owner and pet.

 Keep Reading: Man Made His Wife Choose Between Her Rescue Dogs And Him – She Picked The Dogs